Careers in Experimental Psychology

 - Use findings to inform diagnoses and treatments for various social, behavioral and emotional disorders

 Experimental psychologists are part of the larger field of psychologists.
-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for psychologists is $75,230.
+According to the U.S. Bureau of Labor Statistics’ 2021 Occupational Employment Statistics, the average national annual salary for psychologists is $102,900.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Experimental psychologists often work in private research centers and universities (where they are employed as professors), as well as nonprofit, business and government organizations.
 Their work is primarily focused on statistics, research and experimentation.